Skip to main content

 Teacher Education Disposition

 Teacher candidates in all programs of study are expected to develop and reflect the dispositions that are delineated in professional, state, and institutional standards and that are implicit in these themes.
 Teacher candidates are expected to conduct themselves as professionals in every respect.
-If there are any questions about what constitutes professional conduct, teacher candidates are urged to consult their college supervisors, their mentor teachers, and/or their student teaching/program coordinators.
-Teacher candidates are reminded that they are subject to the College’s Code of Student Conduct both on and off campus.
-Student teaching supervisors will evaluate the teacher candidate’s conduct following each student teaching placement.
+If there are any questions about what constitutes professional conduct, teacher candidates are urged to consult their university supervisors, their mentor teachers, and/or their student teaching/program coordinators.
+Teacher candidates are reminded that they are subject to the University’s Code of Student Conduct both on and off campus.

 The teacher candidate’s conduct is evaluated using the following scale: